V4Fire/Client/src/traits/i-access/README.md

 ### autofocus

-A Boolean prop which, if present, indicates that the component should automatically have focus when the page has finished loading (or when the `<dialog>` containing the element has been displayed).
+A boolean prop which, if present, indicates that the component should automatically have focus when the page has finished loading (or when the `<dialog>` containing the element has been displayed).

 [See more](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input#htmlattrdefautofocus)